 Some people use two pieces of yarn, wrapping them around the section of hair, so they cross over each other like an “x.”
 Others people wind the yarn around the section of hair in a downward spiral.

 Depending on how far apart each round of winding is, the result can be looser or tighter curls.
-Like the twist out method, banding should be done after washing and conditioning the hair.
+Like the twist out method, banding should be done after washing and conditioning.

 It also needs to be left overnight to dry.
 The yarn is removed the next day.

 If twist outs or banding aren’t your preferred methods, you can also stretch natural hair with rollers.
-They offer the option to use in direct heat if you don’t want to wait for your hair to dry naturally.
+They offer the option to use in direct heat if you don’t want to wait to dry naturally.

-If you’re not wanting to wait the few hours for your hair to naturally dry, sitting underneath a hair dryer can speed up the process.
-It’s important to note that if you do choose to use to use a dryer, be sure to apply a heat protecting product such as HSI Professional thermal protector to your sectioned hair before rolling to minimize the damage that can occur.
+If you’re not wanting to wait the few hours to naturally dry, sitting underneath a hair dryer can speed up the process.
+It’s important to note that if you do choose to use to use a dryer, be sure to apply a heat protecting product such as

 It is not recommended to use heat frequently, but is ideal for special occasions or otherwise very rare situations.